nullstone-modules/gcp-gke-service/README.md

 Nullstone automatically injects secrets into your GKE Service through environment variables.
 (They are stored in GCP Secrets Manager and injected by Kubernetes during launch.)

+## File system

+The root file system is configured to be read-only to prevent an attacker from making permanent local changes and prevents binaries from being written to the local filesystem.
+To create a persistent file system, add a `Datastore` to attach volumes or object storage.